10 Steps to Help You Get a Great Night’s Sleep

 It’s important to think positively before bed so that you don’t drift off to stressful thoughts, which is what most people do.
 Your objective is to fill your head with motivational ideas before going to sleep.

-4. Ensure that the room you’re sleeping in is as dark as possible because the body is designed to sleep when it’s dark outside and darker space increases the likelihood of deep sleep.
+4. Ensure that the room you’re sleeping in is as dark as possible because the body is designed to sleep when it’s dark outside and a darker space increases the likelihood of a deep sleep.

 5. Create the quietest environment you can by turning off all electrical appliances and asking family members to remain as quiet as they can.